org-roam/org-roam-bibtex/README.md

 2. If there is a problem with your configuration, most notably variables which do not exist anymore or functions which are not called with the right number of arguments, you will need to check this page to see what has changed.
 3. If neither 1. nor 2. resolved your problem, please open an **issue**.
 (This is what an Alpha version is for!)

+##### WARNING!

+- **As of v0.2 `org-roam-bibtex` namespace was renamed into `orb`.
+Besides, `org-roam-bibtex-mode` is now `orb-minor-mode`.
+The existing functions and variables bearing the old prefix will be supported for a while but the support will be dropped eventually.
+All new functions and variables will have the new prefix.**

 Installation
 ---------------